tgrabiec/tomcat-bench/README.md

 ## Running the test

 Restore image from the backup and start the guest.
+It is important to do it before each test because the guest file system fills up very quickly.
+If the image was not restored the consecutive samples would not be independent.

 For OSv:
 ```sh